 - Buildings used solely for the purposes of such projects qualify for an industrial building allowance.

-A resident company engaged in manufacturing or agriculture that exports manufactured products, agricultural produce, or services is entitled to allowances between 10% to 100% of value of increased exports (subject to satisfying prescribed conditions), which is deductible at up to 70% of statutory income.
+A resident company engaged in manufacturing or agriculture that exports manufactured products, agricultural produce, or services is entitled to allowances between 10% and 100% of value of increased exports (subject to satisfying prescribed conditions), which is deductible at up to 70% of statutory income.

 A principal hub is a locally incorporated company that uses Malaysia as a base for conducting its regional and global businesses and operations through management, control, and support of key functions, such as management of risk, strategic decisions, finance, and human resources.
 A principal hub will enjoy a CIT at effective tax rates of 0% or 5% (new companies) of statutory income for a period of 5 + 5 years or 10% of statutory income (existing companies) for 5 years, subject to conditions being met (for applications by 31 December 2022).

 Other non-fiscal incentives available include:

 - No equity/ownership conditions.

 - Foreign exchange administration flexibilities and approval of expatriate positions based on stated policies.

 - Customs duty exemption for raw materials, components, or finished products brought into free zones, licensed and bonded warehouses for production or repackaging, cargo consolidation, and integration before distribution to its final customers for goods-based companies.

 International trading company

 International trading companies are exempted on income equivalent to 20% of increased export value to be set off against a maximum of 70% of statutory income, for a period of five years.
 To qualify for the incentive, the company must meet the following three conditions:

 - Incorporated in Malaysia, with 60% Malaysian ownership.

 - Achieve minimum annual sales of MYR 10 million, of which not more than 20% of its annual sales may be derived from the trading of commodities.

 - Use local services (banking, finance, and insurance) and infrastructure (local ports and airports) in its operations.